-This range of Ar-Ar ages indicate: (1) exhumation and cooling at rates of ~ 30°C / Ma of the ophiolitic PPC during the lower-to-middle Eocene, (2) erosion of the complex, which is the source of the ophiolitic fragments in the Imbert Fm, and (3) the coeval sedimentation of the Imbert Fm (IM2 and IM3), as also implying its Pale-5 ocene/lower Eocene paleontological age in the PPC (Pindell and Draper, 1991; Monthel, 2010;) and RSJC (Draper and Nagle, 1991; Escuder-Viruete, 2009) complexes.
-These relationships also imply the uplift to the surface of the SSZ ophiolite during of shortly after the emplacement of the intra-oceanic Caribbean island-arc onto the North America continental margin.
+This range of Ar-Ar ages indicates the following: (1) exhumation and cooling at rates of $\sim 30 \,^{\circ}\text{C}\,\text{Ma}^{-1}$ of the ophiolitic PPC during the lower-to-middle Eocene; (2) erosion of this complex, which is the source of the ophiolitic fragments in the Imbert Fm; and (3) the coeval sedimentation of the Imbert Fm (IM2 and IM3), which is also indicated by its Paleocene/lower Eocene palaeontological age in the PPC (Pindell and Draper, 1991; Monthel, 2010;) and RSJC (Draper and Nagle, 1991; Escuder-Viruete, 2009) complexes.
+These relationships also imply the uplift to the surface of the SSZ ophiolite during of shortly after the emplacement of the intra-oceanic Caribbean island arc onto the North America continental margin.

-Figure 10d includes temporal relationships between the exhumation of the Jaqua Clara mélange (end of oceanic subduction), the latest Caribbean arc magmatism, the exhumation of the SSZ ophiolite, and onset of syn-orogenic sedimentation in the central Septentrional Cordillera, as well as the continental subduction and exhumation of the Samaná nappes.
+Figure 10d includes temporal relationships between the exhumation of the Jagua Clara mélange (end of oceanic subduction), the latest Caribbean arc magmatism, the exhumation of the SSZ ophiolite, and onset of syn-orogenic sedimentation in the central Septentrional Cordillera, as well as the continental subduction and exhumation of the Samaná nappes.
 In the RSJC, the final juxtaposition of the arc terrains onto the Jagua Clara mélange along the Morrito fault zone, took place in the latest Maastrichtian to Paleocene, at the onset of the arc-continent collision (Escuder-Viruete et al., 2013a).
-As these units form the basement over which the breccias of the upper IM3 unit of the Imbert Fm were deposited, this stratigraphic relations implying a lower age limit of ~ 60 Ma (lower Paleocene) for the Imbert Fm.
-Also, this juxtaposition of arcand oceanic-derived terrains is coeval to the onset at 60 ± 5 Ma of the prograde high-P metamorphism in the metasedimentary nappes of the Samaná complex (Escuder-Viruete et al., 2011b).
-Interestly, a regionally consistent top-to-the-NE/ENE tectonic transport took place in the nappes of the Samaná complex during the Eocene to earliest Miocene (Escuder-Viruete et al., 2011a).
-This kinematic data indicates that the tectonic incorporation of continental-derived terrains to the developing Caribbean subduction-accretionary prism in a deep crustal level produces a sub-parallel extension in a shallow crustal level, which is a typical process in the dynamics of an accretionary prism.
-By other hand, all sections of the Imbert Fm in the RSJC are unconformable overlain by the La Toca Fm, which contain in the lowermost strata middle-to-upper
+As these units form the basement over which the breccias of the upper IM3 unit of the Imbert Fm were deposited, this stratigraphic relationship implying a lower age limit of $\sim 60 \text{ Ma}$ (lower Paleocene) for the Imbert Fm.
+Also, this juxtaposition of arc- and oceanic-derived terrains is coeval with the onset at $60 \pm 5$ Ma of the prograde high-P metamorphism in the metasedimentary nappes of the Samaná complex (Escuder-Viruete et al., 2011b).
+Interestingly, a regionally consistent top-to-the-NE/ENE tectonic transport took place in the nappes of the Samaná complex during the Eocene to earliest Miocene (Escuder-Viruete et al., 2011a).
+This kinematic data indicates that the tectonic incorporation of continental-derived terrains to the developing Caribbean subduction-accretionary prism in a deep crustal level produces a sub-parallel extension at a shallow crustal level, which is a typical process in the dynamics of an accretionary complex (Agard et al., 2009).
+All sections of the Imbert Fm in the RSJC are unconformably overlain by the La Toca Fm, which contains in the lowermost strata middle-to-upper Eocene foraminifera.
+In summary, the time constraints and stratigraphic relationships establish that the Imbert Fm is upper Paleocene to lower/middle Eocene in age.